samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 };
 ```

->Do not be alarmed, I know this is not how React or many other frameworks do it.
+> Do not be alarmed, I know this is not how React or many other frameworks do it.
 Why not import it in the top of the file?
 In Ember, some dependencies will need to be added to the build so that it can be used across the application.
 You can find the documentation for that [here](https://guides.emberjs.com/v3.1.0/addons-and-dependencies/managing-dependencies/).

 ## Each Route Needs to Be Declared

 In our `app/router.js` file we need to declare what routes we are going to have.
 We have the standard '/' route and we will need to be able to tell the application what other routes we will be using.
-Go to your `app/router.js` file and input the information as shown:
+Go to your `app/router.js` file and ensure the information is as shown:

 ```javascript
 //ember-js-auth/app/router.js